 In sum, the binary imposes a definite break in the disc with clear observational signatures of relevance to ongoing and future campaigns: a distinctive structure in the vertical distribution, with a cold component on the inside giving way to a hot, evidently warped component on the outside; near circular orbits on the inside, with spiral arms seeded on the edge of warps on the outside, the former projecting into a boxy surface density extending till the Laplace radius on the sky, and the later delineating two scythe blades pointing away and towards the observer in density maps.
 We have much more to say on those observations and variations thereupon, variations which we relegate to a hefty discussion following yet another and, to our mind, essential perspective on the debris disc in its phase space.

-\subsection{Phase-space evolution of a cold disc: Look for the separatrix}
+\subsection{Phase-space evolution of a cold disc: look for the separatrix!}

 To investigate the long-term dynamics of debris particles in phase space, we construct Poincar\'{e} sections on the $(\Omega, i)-$plane, defined by $\omega=90$ degrees, i.e. for debris apsidally aligned with the planet.
-We restrict the plane crossings by imposing the condition of $\dot{\omega}>0$, and we follow the orbits evolving according to Eqs. (\ref{eom_j}-\ref{eom_e}), starting with initial conditions prescribed by an energy hypersurface.
-Each surface of section is parametrized by the secularly non-diffusive semi-major axis.
-Thus we present in Figure \ref{Poincare_sections} samples of sections in this space for different values of debris semi-majors axes that are representative of the disc studied thus far.
+We restrict plane crossings by imposing the condition of $\dot{\omega}>0$, and we follow the orbits evolving according to Eqs. (\ref{eom_j}-\ref{eom_e}), starting with initial conditions prescribed by an energy hyper-surface.
+Each surface of section is parametrized by the secularly conserved semi-major axis.
+We present in Figure \ref{Poincare_sections} samples of sections over a range of debris semi-majors axes which is representative of the disc studied thus far.
 We further color-code for the eccentricity at section crossings.
 For each semi-major axis, we construct the section at an energy corresponding to an initially circular non-inclined debris orbit.

 In Figure \ref{Poincare_sections}, we start with a section at $a=50$ AU, focusing on debris which are within the inner quadrupole dominated regime.
 Debris dynamics on this section is fairly regular, with circulating trajectories covering almost all of the section space and conserving their vertical angular momentum.
 A libration island appears around low inclinations and $\Omega=0$.
-Noting that the section's energy is not the energy of the Laplace equilibrium, this identified relative equilibrium is not exactly the Laplace equilibrium, but it could be mapped into it adiabatically.
+Noting that the section's energy is not the energy of the Laplace equilibrium, this identified relative equilibrium is not exactly the Laplace equilibrium, but can be mapped into it adiabatically.
 Other relative equilibria appear at low inclinations and $\Omega=\pm\pi$, and a clear separatrix emerges in between.
 Debris initiated in the plane of the inner binary with near-circular orbits (color coded with blue) would either librate within the low inclination equilibria, or would live on the separatrix.
 Those living on the separatrix would undergo inclination excursions of a few degrees ($\sim5^\circ)$.